The perfect rose for every garden

 Potted

-Potted roses are supplied in potting mix with foliage and in some cases, blooms, depending on the variety and timing of delivery.
+Potted roses are supplied in 4.7L recycled pots, including our own composed potting mix.
+Roses can be shipped dormant, bud stage or in flower, depending on the variety and time of delivery.
 They make excellent gifts and are ideal for those not willing to wait for next winter to add a rose to their garden.

 Bare-Rooted

-Bare root roses are shipped dormant without soil, flowers a pot or foliage.
-Once the plant has been removed from our fields they are washed free of soil and puned before packing and shipping.
+Bare root roses are shipped dormant without soil, flowers nor a pot or foliage.
+Once the plant has been removed from our fields they are washed free of soil and pruned before packing and shipping.

 Growing beautiful varieties for more than 20 years